MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, next major release.
 Use this policy setting to specify if to display the Account protection area in Windows Defender Security Center.
 If you disable or do not configure this setting, Windows defender Security Center will display this area.

 <!--/Description-->
 <!--ADMXMapped-->